Do we serve God or mammon?

 As we get closer and closer to the end of the ages, how dare we believe that we will be excluded from suffering!

-The Bible tells us that in the last days men will have "itching ears" (II Timothy 4:3) and it seems as though that time is now.
+The Bible tells us that in the last days’ men will have “itching ears” (2 Timothy 4:3) and it seems as though that time is now.
 Pastors no longer preach about judgement because they are so busy telling us that God wants us to be rich.

 Now I’m not saying I agree with those who only speak fire and brimstone, but we need to show a complete picture of God’s nature.

 We serve a loving, merciful Savior, but His patience with our provocations will not last forever.
-At some point we will have to face judgement for what we have done.
+At some point, we will have to face judgment for what we have done.

 We need to get to that point where we are honored to be a part of the Great Commission.
 We need to start telling people about Jesus and how He died to save us from our sins.